akabircs/LLM4CKD/README.md

 6. run paired permutation tests on per-sample Brier loss;
 7. generate paper-style result tables and plots.

 The package does **not** include the study datasets or proprietary API keys.
-Exact numeric reproduction requires the same Dataset-1 CSV, Dataset-2/UCI CKD CSV, preprocessing choices, and model versions used by the authors.
+Exact numeric reproduction requires the same Dataset-1 CSV, [Dataset-2](https://archive.ics.uci.edu/dataset/336/chronic+kidney+disease), preprocessing choices, and model versions used by the authors.

 ## What this code reproduces